jgraettinger/blog/event-streaming-like-1978.md

 ## It's 2021 and You Still Can't Have This

-Then you can _sort of_ apply the Unix philosophy by wiring up Kinesis or Kafka to pipe inputs and outputs of an AWS Lambda.
+Well, you can _sort of_ apply the Unix philosophy by wiring up Kinesis or Kafka to pipe inputs and outputs of an AWS Lambda.

-It has a bunch of caveats:
+It has major caveats:
 inputs may be mis-ordered or repeated, making re-ordering and de-dup something your application must handle.